 About the Artist

 She has taught adult classes in drawing and painting for over forty years, and currently facilitates therapeutic art classes for adults with severe mental illness and advanced dementia.
+Dividing her time among her art, natural health interests and her family, she currently resides in what she likes to call her Hobbit House in Pennsylvania.

 I am a multi-media artist, living and working in a small town in Lancaster County amidst the beautiful farmlands of Pennsylvania.